 The Reserve Protocol holds the collateral tokens that back the Reserve token.
 When new Reserves are sold on the market, the assets used by market participants to purchase the new Reserves are held as collateral.
 This process keeps the Reserve collateralized at a 1:1 ratio even as supply increases.

-At times, the Reserve is collateralized at a ratio greater than 1:1.
-When this is the case, the Reserve Protocol mints and sells Reserve Share tokens in exchange for the additional collateral tokens needed.
-Ultimately this excess collateral does not go to waste—when it becomes clear the on-chain ecosystem is mature enough, the excess collateral is simply returned to holders of the Reserve Share token.
+At times, the Reserve Protocol may target a collateralization ratio greater than 1:1.
+When this is the case, scaling the supply of Reserve tokens requires additional capital in order to maintain the target collateralization ratio.
+To accomplish this the Reserve Protocol mints and sells Reserve Network tokens in exchange for additional collateral tokens.
+Ultimately this excess collateral does not go to waste---when the target collateralization ratio is brought to the 1:1 point the excess collateral is simply returned to holders of the Reserve Network token.

 Collateral tokens are somewhat volatile.
 While we may be able to select a portfolio with minimal downside risk, the reality is that drops in the collateral tokens' value will happen.
-Since remaining undercollateralized exposes the Reserve to risk, if this happens the Reserve smart contract will sell newly minted Reserve Share tokens for additional collateral tokens and add them to its balance.
+When this happens, the Reserve Protocol will sell newly minted Reserve Network tokens for additional collateral tokens and add them to the backing.

 Learn how the Reserve will achieve stability and how holders of Reserve Shares will be rewarded.
 Eventually, although not at launch, our protocol will back Reserve with a diversified pool of assets in a decentralized way.
 This is not light reading – if you are looking for a basic explanation, read our overview of the protocol.